rensspi/EUR-ASSIGNMENT/docs/project_proposal.md

 - **Data Processing**: We will convert our data to a dataset readible for the model.
 This means we will use a copy of the database.
 Some numeric fields are not ordinal.
 For some tests it might be necessary to apply one-hot encoding.
 For the ordinal fields min-max scaling might be useful.
 - **Data Storage**: PostGIS-database.
 We want to use an open source alternative for the ESRI ArcSDE on Oracle database we use now.
 As a public organsation we want to prevent vedor locking so experiencing alternatives helps keeping options in mind.
 - **Analytics/ML**: We will create a model which is capable of finding spatial, temporal and other patterns in our DAMO-database.

+Added: We will make a copy of our production data in a PostGIS Database.
+Our production database is used to manage our data and contains a version management system.
+We don't want to interfere withthe production during this proof of concept.
+The data we store in the copy is a full copy of the main version of the database.
+By copying all features we have more trainingsdata to train for not managed but consisting data for example.
+The data suitable for the training model will be in a second schema within the database.

 ## Timeline
 Plan your 12-week project timeline based on your chosen components: